mmegane/Spotify-Chord-Analyzer/README.md

 Install the packages in the requirements file.
 Download the repository, run main.py and follow the instructions.

-To save the full chord progression of the song to "./progressions.txt", specify the optional argument "--print", or "-p".
+To save the full chord progression of the song to "./progressions.txt", specify the optional argument "--save_chords", or "-sc".

+To save the entire sequence of notes in the song to "./notes.txt", specify the optional argument "--save_notes", or "-sn".